Current fire danger rating

 The dispatch centre, which handles 9-1-1 calls for all fire departments within the Regional District of the Central Okanagan and the Regional District of the Okanagan Similkameen, processed 30,336 incidents in 2015 resulting in approximately 255,422 radio and telephone transactions.

 The Department’s full-time personnel promote public safety year-round, through fire inspections and public education programs like Fire Prevention Week.
-Trained volunteer firefighters contribute greatly to emergency efforts in outlying areas of the city.
+Trained paid on call (volunteer) firefighters contribute greatly to emergency efforts in outlying areas of the city.

 The Fire Prevention Branch is responsible for: